In this article we'll show how you can better secure the ways you connect to the internet.

 Forget those networks

 That’s fine for tomorrow, but what about yesterday?
-If you’ve had your device for a while there may be a long list of networks that you connected to in the past, which the device is still looking for.
+If you’ve had your device for a while there may be a long list of networks you've connected to in the past, which are already remembered.
 All devices have a way to manage that list.
-The ways to do it vary too widely for us to detail in this article but if you do an internet search for your device and how to “forget” or manage wireless networks you should find instructions.
+If you do an internet search for your device and how to “forget” or manage wireless networks you should find instructions.

-You want to go through that list and forget any wireless network that you don’t control.
-Yes, we know that means you’ll have to sign into the coffee shop Wi-Fi automatically each time – but in this case the risk can outweigh the convenience.
+Go through that list and remove any wireless network that you don’t control.
+Yes, we know that means you’ll have to sign into the coffee shop Wi-Fi each time – but in this case the risk can outweigh the convenience.

 Use a VPN

-If you have to use public Wi-Fi network for sensitive tasks you should consider using a Virtual Private Network (VPN).
+If you have to use a public Wi-Fi network you should consider using a Virtual Private Network (VPN).
 A virtual private network creates an encrypted “tunnel” between your device and a server out in the world.
 The server could be one your company controls, or perhaps a 3rd party service that you subscribe to.
-All of the traffic inside that tunnel is encrypted, so if you’re using a public Wi-Fi network an attacker may be able to see that a VPN tunnel has been established but the content flowing inside that tunnel would be concealed from them.
+All of the traffic inside that tunnel is encrypted, so if you’re using a public Wi-Fi network an attacker may be able to see that a VPN tunnel has been established but the content flowing inside that tunnel would be hidden from them.

-Tip: A VPN can add security to any network connection, even the secured ones, so it’s a good habit to have even on networks you think are secure.
+Tip: A VPN can add security to any network connection, even the encrypted ones, so it’s a good habit to have even on networks you think are secure.

 Use your mobile carrier

-Another option, if there are no secure networks available, would be to use the data from your mobile carrier like you do on your smartphone when you're out and about.
-Some laptops now include a built-in LTE radio that can connect to your mobile carrier for data directly, over 4G or 5G, without needing Wi-Fi.
-Alternatively you may be able to use your smartphone as a personal Wi-Fi hotspot.
+Another option, if there are no secure networks available, would be to use the data from your mobile carrier like you do when you're not on Wi-Fi.
+Some laptops now include a built-in LTE radio that can connect to your mobile carrier for data over 4G or 5G.
+Or you may be able to use your smartphone as a personal Wi-Fi hotspot.